Retrieval-Augmented Generation for Natural Language Processing: A Survey: Discussion and Future Directions

 RAG efficiency is crucial for downstream NLP applications, which limits the volume of data that can be retrieved.
 There are two simple ways to guarantee RAG efficiency without new algorithms, i.e., reducing the volume of data or adding more powerful computing and memory resources.
 However, the former may impact the retrieval quality, while the latter requires more resource cost.

 RAG efficiency encompasses the efficiency of the retriever and the efficiency of retrieval fusions.
-Retriever efficiency refers to the time cost of retrieving relevant information, which can be divided into three parts, i.e., encoding time, ANN searching time, and data fetching time of the datastore.
+Retriever efficiency refers to the time cost of retrieving relevant information, which can be divided into three parts, i.e., encoding time, ANN searching time, and data fetching time of the knowledge base.
 It is unnecessary to jointly optimize all three components as the bottleneck would vary from different database sizes.
 For smaller retrieval databases, such as those with fewer than 1 million entries, the encoding phase is often the primary bottleneck, as the vector database can be all stored in the memory.
-Several topics, such as model quantization~\citep{21icml-i-bert, 21acl-binarybert}, distillation~\citep{20emnlp-tinybert, 23aaai-skdbert}, or model pruning~\citep{21tacl-compress-bert}, are used to accelerate the encoding.
+Several topics, such as model quantization~\citep{21icml-i-bert, 21acl-binarybert}, distillation~\citep{20emnlp-tinybert, 23aaai-skdbert}, or model pruning~\citep{21tacl-compress-bert}, are used to accelerate the encoding. \edit{Besides, efficient LLM serving systems (e.g., vLLM/PagedAttention) and decoding accelerators (e.g., speculative decoding) can significantly improve throughput or reduce decoding time, helping offset RAG’s longer prompts.~\citep{kwon2023efficient}}

-In contrast, for larger databases, the time cost of searching in the index and fetching data from the datastore becomes the major bottleneck, as the searching is over a considerable amount of data, and the fetching involves I/O overheads.
+In contrast, for larger databases, the time cost of searching in the index and fetching data from the knowledge base becomes the major bottleneck, as the searching is over a considerable amount of data, and the fetching involves I/O overheads.
 In this case, efficient ANN searching algorithms~\citep{21tbd-faiss, 24arxiv-faiss, 20icml-scann} and system-level optimizations~\citep{24arxiv-ragcache, 24arxiv-piprag} are the main focus.

-Retrieval fusion efficiency, which aims to enhance the inference efficiency when integrating retrievals, is worth to be optimized for improving the RAG efficiency.
+Retrieval fusion efficiency, which aims to enhance the inference efficiency when integrating retrievals, is worth optimizing for improving the RAG efficiency.
 For example, the computational overhead of query-based fusion is often non-negligible due to the long sequence length.
 Some works, such as Fid-light~\citep{23sigir-fid-light} and ReFusion~\citep{24iclr-refusion}, mainly target reducing the computations while integrating the retrieved information.